Are Sam Altman and Elon Musk friends?

 Sam Altman, the former president of the startup accelerator Y Combinator, and Elon Musk, the CEO of Tesla and SpaceX, have had a long-standing professional relationship.
 Altman has been an early supporter of Musk’s ventures, investing in both Tesla and SpaceX through his venture capital firm, OpenAI.
 Their collaboration extends beyond financial ties, as Altman has also served as an advisor to Musk on various projects.

 While Altman and Musk have worked closely together, it is unclear whether they share a personal friendship.
 Both individuals are known for their intense work ethic and dedication to their respective companies, leaving little time for socializing.
-However, they have been spotted together at various tech events and conferences, suggesting a level of camaraderie between them.
+However, they have been spotted together at industry events and have expressed mutual admiration for each other’s work.

 FAQ: